Skip to main content

 Guided Turtle Eco-Education tours increase the chance of finding and observing nesting female turtles in the natural environment.
 Viewing nesting female turtles and hatchlings with a guide minimises your chance of disturbing them which will increase the chance of female turtles successfully laying eggs.

-To join a Turtle Eco-Education Tour (December to March) book online or call the Ningaloo Visitor Centre.
+To join a Turtle Eco-Education Tour (late November to March) book online or through the Milyering Visitor Centre in person or on 9949 2808.

 Safety information